PatrickHechler/primitive-code/README.md

     * `X01` will be set to 1 or 0 on error
     * note that it is possible to set the stream position behind the end of the file.
         * when this is done, the next write (not append) operation will fill the hole with zeros
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_STREAMS_FILE_ADD_POS` :  stream file add position
     * value: `14`
     * `X00` contains the STREAM/FILE_STREAM-ID